 My sister-in-law Maureen brought this cranberry dip for Christmas Eve (the colors were perfect for the occasion!) and I was surprised that some didn't even want to try it.
-“Cranberries aren't my thing” or “it doesn't seem like those ingredients would go together well”.
-If they were swayed and gave it a taste, they were surprised at how well all the flavors meshed, plus it has such a fresh taste!
+“Cranberries aren't my thing” or “It doesn't seem like those ingredients would go together well“.
+If they were swayed and gave it a try, they were surprised at how well all the flavors meshed and how addicting it is, plus it has such a fresh taste!

-The only thing I changed from the recipe Maureen gave me was to list organic ingredients for the ones that I thought were important.
+Of course I changed to use organic ingredients for the ones that I thought were important.
 If you make it, let me know what you think.

-- 1 cup organic sugar (like this kind or this kind for a less refined sugar) — this seems like a lot to me, but Maureen cut it back from 1 1/2 cups in the original recipe she found.
-It must be necessary to counter the sourness of the cranberries.
-I'll try cutting it back a little more though and see how it is.
-Okay I only used 3/4 cup and I thought it was good.
+- 1 cup organic sugar like this kind or this kind for a less refined sugar — this seems like a lot to me, but Maureen cut it back from 1 1/2 cups in the original recipe she found.
+I tried it with 3/4 cup and I thought it was good.
 You could try that and then taste-test and make sure it's not too sour for you.

-- 2 Tablespoons fresh lime juice or about 3/4 of a lime
+- 2 Tablespoons fresh organic lime juice or about 3/4 of a lime organic if possible

 - Dash of sea salt